Otito Ogbonnia

-Otito Ogbonnia (born August 25, 2000) is an American football nose tackle for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at UCLA.
+Otito Ogbonnia (born August 25, 2000) is an American professional football nose tackle for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the UCLA Bruins.

-High school career
+Early life

 Ogbonnia attended James E. Taylor High School in Katy, Texas.
 He was a two-time all-district selection in football, recording 68 tackles, 24 tackles for loss, five sacks, and two forced fumbles as a senior.
 He also competed in track and field, winning state titles in both the shot put and the discus throw as a senior.
 He was also the top-ranked shot putter in the class of 2017.

 College career

-Ogbonnia won shot put gold medals at the 2019 USATF U20 Outdoor Championships and the 2019 Pan American U20 Athletics Championships.
+Ogbonnia attended the University of California, Los Angeles, where he played football for the Bruins.
+He also won shot put gold medals at the 2019 USATF U20 Outdoor Championships and the 2019 Pan American U20 Athletics Championships.

 Professional career

-Ogbonnia was selected by the Los Angeles Chargers in the fifth round (160th overall) of the 2022 NFL Draft.
-He was placed on injured reserve on November 16, 2022.
+Ogbonnia was selected by the Los Angeles Chargers in the fifth round (160th overall) of the 2022 NFL draft.
+He was placed on injured reserve on November 16, 2022, with a ruptured patellar tendon.

+Ogbonnia was placed on the reserve/physically unable to perform list on August 29, 2023.
+He was activated on November 5.